avishek-sen-gupta/cobol-rekt/README.md

 Basic Blocks are useful for analysing flow of the code without worrying about the specific computational details of the code.
 They are also useful (and the more pertinent use-case in our case) for rewriting / transpiling potential unstructured COBOL code (code with possibly arbitrary GOTOs) into a structured form / language (i.e., without GOTOs).

 Exposing basic blocks is done through the ```BuildBasicBlocksTask``` task.
 Note that this task does not actually output any artifacts, because it is intended for more internal analysis and transpilation (if I get to it at some point).
+Each ```BasicBlock``` contains a list of straight-line ```TranspilerInstruction```s.

 ### Improper Loop Detection

+**Strongly Connected Components** in a flowgraph represent the most general representation of looping constructs.
+Proper SCC's have only one node in them that can be the entry point for any incoming edge from outside the SCC.
+These are **natural loops**.
+Having multiple entry points implies that there are arbitrary jumps into the body of the loop from outside the loop, which makes the loop improper, and consequently the graph, irreducible.

+It is important to note that even if no improper SCC's are detected, it does not imply that the flowgraph is reducible.
+See the flowgraph built in ```counterExample()``` in ```ReducibleFlowgraphTest``` for an example of such pathological graphs.

+Proper SCC's are a necessary condition for a reducible flowgraph, but not a sufficient condition.
+The sufficient condition is that no **strongly connected subgraph** be improper.
+SCC's are **maximal strongly connected subgraphs**.

+This is, however, a good test which can surface loop-specific reducibility problems.

+This test is done using the ```IrreducibleStronglyConnectedComponentsTask``` task.

 ### Dominator Analysis